passport sBahamas

 Most failures start before export, not after it.

-• Choosing a nearby route before confirming the exact Bahamas passport 480x640 pixels profile.
+• Choosing a nearby page before confirming the exact Bahamas passport 480x640 pixels profile.

 • Forcing the portrait into 480×640 px by stretching instead of cropping to the right ratio.